The Arrogance of Complacency

-I have been a professional educator for twelve years.
+I have been a professional educator since 2004.
 In that time, I have seen educational initiatives enacted, repealed, rewritten, abandoned, ignored, loathed, and praised.
 My mentor teacher explained to me that the pendulum swing of educational practice will never stop moving.
 Early on I learned to notice and embrace the inevitable change in education.
 Afterall, how arrogant would I be to assume what I am doing now is the way — the only way —the best way — to lead my young learners on their academic journeys.

 As academic support resources develop, new versions are produced.
 These updated materials are changed by educational policy, state politics, and religious influence.
 In states like Minnesota, these changes are not as swayed by religion or state politics and try to present content that is inclusive.
 Over time, new practices and research indicate that there is a better way for students to learn.

 Who am I to assume that my way is the best?
 It may feel comfortable to me because this is “what I know.”
 It may be that I only have the resources to support my current method of delivery.
 It may be that I am personally invested because I spent a great deal of time in past years designing and creating these learning experiences.
 I have heard them all, and I understand them all.
 I also see all these reasons as excuses — and selfish ones, too.